The minimally extended Varying Speed of Light (meVSL): Special Relativity

 \subsection{Lorentz transformation and Lorentz covariance}

-We briefly review the Lorentz transformation (LT) in this subsection.
+We briefly review the LT in this subsection.
 Thus, this subsection seems to be an unnecessary repetition.
-However, we want to emphasize that the equality of the local speed of light is a condition for satisfying LI and thus any model with the cosmic varying speed of light is safe from the violating the LI.
-From the translational symmetry of space and time, a transformation of the coordinates $x$ and $t$ from one inertial reference frame $\mathcal{O}$ to $x'$ and $t'$ in the another reference frame $\mathcal{O}'$ should be linear functions.
-This fact is written as
+However, we want to emphasize that the equality of the local speed of light is a condition for satisfying LI.
+Thus, any model with the cosmic time-varying speed of light is safe from violating the LI.
+From the translational symmetry of space and time, a transformation of the coordinates $x$ and $t$ from one inertial reference frame $\mathcal{O}$ to $x'$ and $t'$ in another reference frame $\mathcal{O}'$ should be linear functions.
+This fact can be expressed as